Abestanis/UnoSat/examples/SD-Card/README.md

 This example shows how to use the [Seeed Studio SD-Card Shield V4](https://wiki.seeedstudio.com/SD_Card_shield_V4.0) with the UnoSat platform.
-The example is able to initialize the SD-Card while running, read some information from it and write all telemetry to a log file on it.
+The example is able to initialize the SD-Card while running (so it is possible to remove and re-insert the SD-Card without restarting the Arduino, although that is not recommended), read some information from it and write all telemetry to a log file on it.
+The log is stored in a `log` folder on the SD-Card.
+When restarting, a new log file will be created.

 ![An Arduino Uno in the UnoSat Lego structure with an SD-Card shield](images/UnoSat%20with%20SD-Card%20Shield.jpg)